 Ms. Wolfson is a graduate of the Juilliard School (BM and MM) where she received the William Schuman Prize for Outstanding Achievement and Leadership in Music, the highest award given to a graduate student.
 She was featured on the PBS American Masters documentary The Juilliard Experience.
 As a recipient of a Lucrezia Bori Grant for study abroad from Juilliard, Ms. Wolfson was able to study in Salzburg, Austria, where she performed recitals at The Sacellum and Schloss Leopoldskron.
 She has participated in the Steans Institute for Young Artists at The Ravinia Festival, Wolf Trap Young Artist Program, and Florida Grand Opera Young Artists Program

-In addition to her growing private studio, Ms. Wolfson has taught a vocal performance class as part of the Music Performance Program at Columbia University.
+Ms. Wolfson is currently on the faculty of Hofstra University and William Paterson University.
+In the past she has taught a vocal performance class as part of the Music Performance Program at Columbia University.
 She has conducted masterclasses for young singers across the country at Mercyhurst University in Erie, PA., North Central College in Naperville, IL, Pittsburg State University in Pittsburg, KS, Philander Smith College in Little Rock, AK and The Levine School of Music in Washington, DC.
 She has sat on a number of juries including The Mondavi Center Young Artist Competition and The Columbia University Concerto Competition.
 She is also a member of Sing for Hope, a non-profit organization that facilitates the connection between artists and charities providing a network of support.
 In addition Ms. Wolfson is a certified yoga teacher (RYT) and received her training from Tias and Surya Little in Santa Fe, NM through Prajna Yoga.